ashesh-0/Disentangle/README.md

 ./install_deps.sh
 pip install -e .
 ```
 One also needs to create an account on [wandb](https://docs.wandb.ai/quickstart).
 This is used for logging training and evaluation metrics.
-In case you do not want to use wandb, you can replace the logger [here](usplit/training.py#L406) with a logger of your choice.
+In case you do not want to use wandb, you can replace the logger [here](usplit/training.py#L406) with a logger of your choice and comment out [here](usplit/training.py#L349).

 ## Usage
 To train a Regular-LC model on the Hagen dataset, run this command: